 Late submission, points-based.
 One point per missed quarterly update.
 At four points (the quarterly-filer threshold), a £200 fixed penalty applies, and each further late submission while at threshold triggers another £200.
 Points reset after 24 months of full compliance.
 The EoPS and final declaration are annual obligations on a separate two-point points cycle.
 The system is more forgiving than the old per-return £100 penalty (you have a four-point buffer per cycle) but more punitive at the threshold (£200 per late submission rather than £100).

-For the penalty cascade in operational detail (cure periods, time-to-pay arrangements that pause the cascade, the special-circumstances reduction under Schedule 24, and tribunal appeal grounds), the MTD penalties page walks through the schedule and the appeal routes.
+For the cascade in operational detail (cure periods, time-to-pay arrangements that pause it, the special-circumstances reduction under Schedule 24, and tribunal appeal grounds), the MTD penalties page sets out the schedule and the appeal routes.

-The composite picture for a higher-rate residential landlord with three London flats, mortgage finance, and a £80,000 PAYE salary:
+Say you are a higher-rate landlord with three London flats, mortgage finance, and an £80,000 PAYE salary.
+Your picture:

-• Record-keeping: receipt-capture habit established before 6 April of the mandate year.
-Quarterly review calendar locked.
+• Record-keeping: get the receipt-capture habit going before 6 April of your mandate year, and lock in a quarterly review calendar.

 • Filings: four quarterly updates, one EoPS per portfolio, one final declaration per year.
-The Q1 deadline (7 August of the mandate year) is the first checkpoint.
+Your Q1 deadline (7 August of the mandate year) is the first checkpoint.

-• Penalty exposure: the £200 four-point penalty is the upper bound of normal-operations risk.
-The late-payment cascade matters if any year ends with an underpaid liability.
+• Penalty exposure: the £200 four-point penalty is the upper bound of your normal-operations risk.
+The late-payment cascade matters only if a year ends with an underpaid liability.

-For landlords still working through whether they are in scope at all, the MTD property income complete guide is the broader pillar, and the how to register for MTD as a landlord step-by-step guide is the operational registration pathway.
-For the date-anchored "is the deadline real" question, the April 2026 deadline page is the focused explainer.
+If you are still working out whether you are in scope at all, start with the MTD property income complete guide, then the how to register for MTD as a landlord step-by-step guide for the registration pathway.
+If your question is simply whether the deadline is real, the April 2026 deadline page answers it head-on.

-The operational ramp from "you got the HMRC letter" to "you have closed your first full mandate year" runs across roughly 18 months.
-The waypoints:
+The ramp from "you got the HMRC letter" to "you have closed your first full mandate year" runs across roughly 18 months.
+Your waypoints:

 • Late 2025 to early 2026 (£50,000 cohort).
 HMRC outreach letters arrive based on the 2024/25 reference-year test.
 Confirm your figures, pick software, set up bookkeeping discipline.